-Besides our own storytelling pursuits, Fonografia Collective has helped numerous individuals, as well as media, cultural, and human rights organizations tell their stories and spread them wide since 2008.
+Besides its own storytelling pursuits, Fonografia Collective has been helping numerous individuals, media, cultural, and human rights organizations tell their own stories and spread them wide since 2008.
 If you or your organization would like to discuss a collaboration or editorial and project assistance, please contact us.

 Below are a few examples of our consulting work: